vsuzdaltsev/simple_kube_cluster/README.md

 ```
 $ rake running_pods:kill
 ```
-##### 11. Go to browser, wait a bit and check if app running and presenting persistent data
+##### 11. Go to browser.
+Wait a bit wlile kubernetes recovering pods.
+Refresh the page to check if app is running and presenting persistent data
 ##### 12. Destroy the created infrastructure:
 ```
 $ rake infrastructure:destroy